-Recently we made the seemingly backward decision to move from our happy home in Bangkok, to live a new life in rural Thailand.
+Recently we made the seemingly backward decision to move from our happy home in Bangkok, surrounded by big city conveniences and amazing street food, to live a new life in rural Thailand.
 We gave up our simple life in Bangkok’s CBD, to find an even simpler life in the rural regions of Northeast Thailand (Isaan).
 While this switch in lifestyle may appear a huge step to some, the decision for us was quite simple.
 For the past two years we’ve lived in Bangkok’s city centre, located in one of the most sought after and expensive areas of the metropolis.
 Every day we ate local, watched movies and played xbox.
 Not much more.
 This has been our daily life for a while now as the rat-race ran around us.
 So obviously we no longer made the most of our location and situation, so better sense was to try something new.
 Now we watch movies and play xbox in rural Thailand.
 So very little has changed for us other than backdrop of daily life, and in just two days I’ve found many benefits of living in rural Thailand.
 In honesty it’s a dream come true for me.
 I’m like a kid on Christmas.
 For Fanfan, not so much but she’s enjoying it more than expected.
 Anyway two days ago we packed some stuff, grabbed a hot shower from Tesco and moved to our new life in rural Thailand.

 This rural life was always an option for us as Fanfan owns a neglected house next to her family in rural Thailand.
 The house is one of three in a compound, and for 6 years now it has gone almost completely forgotten about.
 So we take to the challenge of fixing it which in itself was surprisingly fun.
 Before we arrive we organize the essential fixes, getting the electricity back on, some spring cleaning and scaring out the animals and lizards.
 We then arrive to a work-in-progress, but with great potential.
 The house is moderately modern, not like the old teak shacks which many expect locals to live in, in rural Thailand.
 The interiors and fitting are carved from teak and native hardwoods with three bedrooms, an upstairs and balcony views over rural greenery, towards a lotus flower lake.
-I quickly call “Dibs on the Balcony” as my new work space.
+I quickly call “Dibs on the Balcony” as my new workspace.
 But for now we camp in the front room on rolled out mats, under mosquito nets and revolving fans.
 I feel like a cub scout.

 I am now new to the area so I thought I’d align myself with the tough nuts of the family.
 For this there’s no-one tougher than granny Yai Thip; loud and brash with a scowl and swagger guaranteed to win me some local street cred.
 On the first day I join her to the local market as Fanfan stays behind.
 As we walk through rural back streets she shouts at passing motorbikes, over garden walls, into people’s faces.
 Apparently shouting here is conversation “because old people don’t hear well”.
 It does take a while to get used to but it’s something I’ve learnt to embrace and I now shout with the rest of the grannies in the area.
 More on that later.
 So the local market is central to supplies in the area with fresh meats, veg and local Isaan food favourites all brought in from local farms and family gardens.
 They’re great to poke around and people at this one seemed to enjoy me.
 There’s not many honkys in this part of Thailand.